Tha Dogg Pound: History

-Death Row years (1992–1998)
+Death Row years (1992–1997)

 Before The Chronic album came out, Kurupt and Daz were solo artists.
 Having heard the chemistry they had while recording the album, Dr. Dre suggested they form a group.
 The two went on to feature on Doggystyle and various features and soundtracks as Tha Dogg Pound.

 Between 1993 and 1994, the group assisted Hammer on his The Funky Headhunter album (such as the song "Sleepin' on a Master Plan" and others), along with Suge Knight and the Whole 9.

 In 1995, they released their debut album Dogg Food under Death Row Records.
-The album debuted #1 on the Billboard 200 and went on to reach twice platinum status.
+The album debuted at number one on the Billboard 200 and went on to reach twice platinum status.
 "Let's Play House" was the biggest hit, breaking into the Top 50 of the Billboard Hot 100, while "New York, New York" was an MTV favorite; in the video for the latter, Daz and Snoop stomped Godzilla-like around the Big Apple, taunting their East Coast rivals.
 In the October that followed, towards the end of the same year, Tupac Shakur had been bailed out of jail by Death Row's Suge Knight in exchange for releasing his following four albums on Death Row Records.

-In 1996, Tha Dogg Pound were featured on 2Pac's Death Row Records debut album All Eyez on Me with Kurupt featured in "Got My Mind Made Up" and "Check Out Time" and Daz Dillinger producing the hit songs "2 Of Amerikaz Most Wanted", "Ambitionz Az A Ridah", and "I Ain't Mad At Cha".
-In early September of the same year, Shakur was murdered in Las Vegas, Nevada.
-Kurupt and Daz were deeply affected by this and struggled to release anything after Shakur's passing.
-Seven years later in a 2003 interview, Daz stated that he now believed Suge Knight was responsible for Shakur's murder.
-They remained active thereafter, rapping on Snoop's Tha Doggfather in 1996.
+In 1996, Tha Dogg Pound were featured on 2Pac's Death Row Records debut album All Eyez on Me with Kurupt featured in "Got My Mind Made Up" and "Check Out Time" and Daz Dillinger producing the hit songs "2 of Amerikaz Most Wanted", "Ambitionz az a Ridah", and "I Ain't Mad At Cha".
+They made an appearance on Snoop Doggy Dogg's album Tha Doggfather.